-Pei Y \textit{et al.} \cite{yan2023prompt} focused on how large-scale language models can be utilized to aid in dynamic analysis of malware.
-The core idea of the research is to use GPT-4 to generate explanatory text for each API call, and then use a pre-trained language model, BERT, to generation a series of the API sequence to execute based on former analysis.
-This approach can theoretically generate representations for all API calls without the need to train the dataset during the generation process.
-Himari F \textit{et al.} \cite{PPR:PPR763542} utilizes large language model, specifically ChatGPT, to analyze the linguistic and strategic elements of ransomware communications.
-By examining a collection of ransomware samples, the research identifies patterns and tactics used in ransom notes, revealing the evolution of ransomware tactics characterized by sophisticated language use and psychological manipulation.
-P.V.
-Sai C \textit{et al.} \cite{wang2023using} also discussed the potential and challenges of LLMs in terms of policy generation against ransomware.
-Nusrat Z \textit{et al.} \cite{zahan2024shifting} employed GPT-3 and GPT-4 to detect potential malware in the npm ecosystem by analyzing JavaScript packages.
-The study introduced SocketAI Scanner, a multi-stage workflow that utilizes iterative self-refinement and Zero-Shot Role-Play Chain of Thought prompting techniques to enhance the model's ability to identify malicious intent within code.
-By comparing LLMs' performance against static analysis tools, the paper demonstrates that LLMs can effectively pinpoint malware with higher precision and lower false positives.
+\cite{yan2023prompt} focuses on how LLMs can be utilized to aid in dynamic analysis of malware.
+The core idea of the research is to use GPT-4 to generate explanatory text for each API call, and then use BERT to generate a series of API sequences to be executed based on the previous analysis.
+This approach can theoretically generate representations for all API calls without the need to train the dataset during the generation process. \cite{PPR:PPR763542} uses LLM (specifically ChatGPT) to analyze the linguistic and strategic elements of ransomware communications.
+By examining a range of ransomware samples, the study identifies patterns and strategies used in ransom notes, revealing the evolution of ransomware strategies characterized by sophisticated language use and psychological manipulation. \cite{wang2023using} also discusses the potential and challenges of LLMs in generating strategies against ransomware. \cite{zahan2024shifting} employs GPT-3 and GPT-4 to detect potential malware in the npm ecosystem by analyzing JavaScript packages.
+The study introduces SocketAI Scanner, a multi-stage workflow that utilizes iterative self-refinement, zero-shot role-playing, and chain of thought prompting techniques to enhance the model's ability to identify malicious intent within code.
+By comparing LLMs' performance with static analysis tools, the paper demonstrates that LLMs can effectively pinpoint malware with higher precision and lower false positive rates.